A Major New Events Space Launches in Central London: The Susanna Wesley at Central Hall Westminster

 The decision to rework the lower-ground floor space was a collective one by the venue’s board, made with an eye on both legacy and long-term commercial sustainability.

-The new café seats around 40 and focuses on grab-and-go service, better aligned with the pace of the modern events industry.
+The new café seats around 40 and focuses on grab-and-go service, better aligned with the pace of the modern central London consumer.

 Central Hall Westminster’s heritage remains deeply embedded in every part of its offering.
-Built in 1912 as a purpose-built meeting and conference space – even while serving as a Methodist church – it famously hosted the first meeting of the United Nations, as well as speeches from global icons like Martin Luther King Jr., Gandhi, and more recently, a growing number of cultural events and live performances.
+The venue, built in 1912 as a purpose-built meeting and conference space, famously hosted the first meeting of the United Nations, as well as speeches from global icons like Martin Luther King Jr., Gandhi, and more recently, a growing number of cultural events and live performances.

-With The Susanna Wesley, the venue adds a new chapter to its story: one that caters to today’s agile, creative, and brand-led events sector without compromising its historical roots.
+With The Wesley Suite, the venue adds a new chapter to its story: one that caters to today’s agile, creative, and brand-led events sector without compromising its historical roots.

-“The industry’s excited, and so are we.
-In a market like London, it’s rare to see a space of this scale and flexibility launch — and even rarer to find one inside a building with such a story to tell.”
+“There’s real excitement across the industry, and rightly so.
+In a competitive market like London, it’s rare to see a venue of this scale and versatility come to market, especially one housed within a building of such historical significance.”